Mausoleum of Constantina: Sarcophagi

-Two large porphyry sarcophagi from the church are now in the Vatican; the larger and more famous (illustrated) in the Vatican Museums, where it was moved during the late 18th century and is on display.
+Two magnificent large porphyry sarcophagi from the church are now in the Vatican; the larger and more famous (illustrated) in the Vatican Museums, where it was moved during the late 18th century and is on display.
 The smaller was moved in St Peter's itself (left transept) in 1606.
 It is now thought that the larger sarcophagus traditionally related to Constantina may in fact have housed her sister Helena, and the less spectacular one, also removed to the Vatican, was actually Constantina's.

 Constantina's sarcophagus has complex symbolic designs in relief: "the surface is dominated by an intricate pattern of stylized vine-stems into which are fitted cherubs...with this scene of Dionysiac exuberance, and the hope of future blessedness which it implies, two peacocks, birds of immortality, are completely in accord".
 The scene presents an image of nature and plenty complete with grape vines, sheep and birds.
 The putti are framed in acanthus scrolls, above which there are several images of masks.
 Aside from the natural scene, there are also four portraits including Constantia herself, "on the lid, four graceful portrait heads, one apparently that of Constantina, look calmly out over this assurance that the best is yet to be".
 The imagery presented of wine and nature are not inherently Christian but could be perceived as such considering the use of wine in the Eucharist.
 Or they could be perceived as a connection to Bacchus, the God of Wine.
 This style of sarcophagus would cease to be used in Rome by the end of the fourth century, and this sarcophagus of Constantia is a prime example of the style.

 The sarcophagus is massive with the chest measuring 128 cm or 4 ft 23/8 in high, 233 cm or 7 ft 71/2 in long, and 157 cm or 5 ft 13/4 in wide.
 It is made of porphyry, a hard purple stone, reserved by the Romans for use only by the imperial family, whose colour purple was.
 It was quarried from only one place, Mons Porphyriticus (Coptos, Egypt), making it even more exclusive.
 It appears, but can not be certain, that the sarcophagus of Constantina is a copy of that of Constantine I, her father, which is now lost.
 A piece of what is believed to be his sarcophagus is similar in style and of the same material.
 A cast replica has been placed in the church, though in the ambulatory; presumably its original position was in the centre of the church, now occupied by the altar.
 There is another in the Museum of Roman Civilization in the city.